jtheardw/mantissa/README.md

 Mantissa is hosted on lichess here: https://lichess.org/@/AKS-Mantissa

-It accepts challenges from humans and bots in any time format except ultrabullet (bots aren't allowed to play ultra-bullet on lichess) or correspondence/unlimited (a few bad apples have clogged up Mantissa's match queue before by leaving once they were in a bad spot).
-It accepts both casual and rated challenges.
+She accepts challenges from humans and bots in any time format except ultrabullet (bots aren't allowed to play ultra-bullet on lichess) or correspondence/unlimited (a few bad apples have clogged up Mantissa's match queue before by leaving once they were in a bad spot).
+Mantissa accepts both casual and rated challenges.

-As of this writing it's currently between 2000 and 2100 lichess ELO in most formats and is slowly getting stronger.
+As of this writing, Mantissa is currently between 2000 and 2100 lichess ELO in most formats and is slowly getting stronger.

 ## Features

 Mantissa is UCI-compatible and can be used with most UCI GUIs (e.g. cutechess, arena).
-It supports both clock+inc time and x moves in y time formats.
-It supports multiple threads as well.
+She supports both clock+inc time and x moves in y time formats.

 In terms of search, Mantissa uses some form of the following ideas: